'Don't Fight The Fed' As The Wrong Strategy: A 2-3 Year Plan

 So, I am cautious about a treatment for COVID that would allow elimination of social distancing measures.

 There are sound reasons for hope for a vaccine, but no certitude.
-There remains no vaccine for influenza B. And, vaccines for influenza A are of limited effectiveness in the elderly, a key point in preventing COVID.
+Until very recently, influenza B was inadequately covered by vaccines.
+And, vaccines for influenza A are of limited effectiveness in the elderly, a key point in preventing COVID.
 The related coronavirus that caused the SARS outbreak in 2002-3 has no vaccine, though apparently not a lot of effort went into making one.
 There is also no vaccine yet for a third type of coronavirus, which causes MERS, despite years of trying.
 Last year, a first-in-humans Phase 1 trial of a MERS vaccine was initiated.
 That time line would be a huge disappointment re COVID.

 Thus I believe that more good news is priced into stocks at 20X peak trailing GAAP EPS and a 26.3X Shiller P/E than is reasonable to predict, and there is little chance of much of a sustainable valuation boost even if best-case results happily occur.